connectrpc/examples-es/dual-package-hazard-example/README.md

 $ bash test.bash
 ```

-Expected output for every version of Node.js is:
+Expected output for every test is:

 ```
 a OK